lbacigal/startup/notes.md

     * I worked on changing the background color, text color, & glowing menu border
     * worked on applying the CSS to the rest of the tabs.
 I have no idea why the community creations tab isn't working.
 I'm pretty sure it has to do with the image grid I foud from codepen
     * I added the current tab highlight, that way people know which tab they are on.
 I got the font stuff fixed on the community tab.
 The only thing idk how to fix is the footer on the community tab.
+    * Idk why, but when I changed the 'index.html' to 'home.html' I got this error after I deployed it.
+"Error: ENOENT: no such file or directory, stat '/home/ubuntu/services/startup/public/index.html' ".
+So I changed it back to 'index.html'
+    * I submitted it.
+I want to change the icon the website tab has. but idk how to do that yet